ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

  - Client Processing Time
  - Total Execution Time
  - Wait Time on Server Replies

-## Moving columns in the results pane
-It may not be immediately obvious but you can switch columns around in the results pane when using the grid view, by dragging the column headers and dropping them next to another column header.
-This can be useful if you want to rearrange how the results are displayed without amending the query, especially if you have a lot of columns in your resultset.

 ## Using GO X to Execute a Batch or Statement Multiple Times